 What will be different about the dog area?

 A fenced dog off leash area that is significantly larger than the current dog off leash area is planned as part of the current project.

 Once inside the fenced dog off leash area, you can choose from several tracks and play zones as well as new areas to sit, relax and chat.
 The dog play opportunities and agility activities include tunnels, turf mounds as well as long runs.
 Drinking water will also be available.
 The fencing around the off leash area will make it safe for large and fast dogs to get the running exercise they need, as well as protect the sensitive wetlands at the site.

 Where will the accessible path go?

-An accessible path will go from the Ferris Lane carpark (near Lawson Oval) past the nature exploration area and amphitheatre to the fenced dog off leash area.
-Another accessible path will come from Wilson Street in a sweeping walkway to meet the lower entrance of the dog off leash area.
+An accessible shared path will go from the Ferris Lane carpark (near Lawson Oval) past the nature exploration area and amphitheatre to the fenced dog off leash area.
+Another shared path will come from Wilson Street in a sweeping walkway to meet the lower entrance of the dog off leash area.
 There will be accessible loop walks between 1 and 2km long.
 One will follow the boundary of the dog off leash area and another will allow you to venture further, enjoying the quieter outskirts of the park.

 Is the nature exploration area for kids?

 Yes.
 The nature exploration area will offer opportunities for families to discover and be led by the natural features such as boulders, logs and sand.